okekejus/personal_spotify_tracking/README.md

 ### Modules
 `streamlit, spotipy, pandas, numpy, pygithub, time, datetime, requests, dotenv`

+### Deployment
+My personal data is gathered using the attached script.
+I run the script each day at 1AM, using (Python Anywhere)[https://www.pythonanywhere.com/] - that way I don't have to worry about it.
+I am aware there are other cloud options, but this is the cheapest + most straight forward for this purpose.

 ## How common is my taste in music?
 Spotify possesses a "Popularity Index" - a score ranging from 0-100 for each song within its catalog.
 The index influences how songs are pushed into playlists/recommended to users.
 Any song with an index of 20+ is eligible for playlists and recommendations.
 The index is based on a variety of factors, determined using Spotify's rather detailed algorithm.